joshcom/rogguer/README.md

-Just playin' around with a silly text-based Frogger game.
+Just an abandoned project I made to play around with curses, etc.